system-er/GodotVisualBasic/README.md

 0. use this exampleproject for start or:
 1. create with Godot4* mono a new project (mono cause we use C#) for example a node2d
 2. add a C#-script
-3. open VisualStudio, add a new VisualStudioProject to projectmap (select in the same directory, select .NET 6.0)
+3. open VisualStudio, add a new VisualBasicProject to projectmap (select in the same directory, select .NET 6.0)
-4. in the first project add the VisualStudioProject as reference
+4. in the first project add the VisualBasicProject as reference
-5. in the VisualStudioProject add in the references to the packets the packet GodotSharp
+5. in the VisualBasicProject add in the references to the packets the packet GodotSharp

 # Last changes: